Art of Nursing Competency Framework:

 Competency: Recognises moral dimensions of care encounters

-Assessment Methods: Case-based discussion; reflective essays, forum theatre
+Assessment Methods: Case-based discussion; reflective essays, peer group discussions and presentations.

 Domain: Creative Expression

-Competency: Uses arts-based methods to provide nursing care, manage own health and reflect on practice
+Competency: Uses arts-based methods to reflect on nursing practice and own skills and wellbeing.

-Measurable Indicators: Participation in placement activity, teaching activity and personal insight generation
+Measurable Indicators: Participation in the work, meeting learning outcomes and personal insight generation.

 Level 2: Proficient (Registered Nurse / Early Career)